-There are several approaches for constructing dK-graphs for d = 0 and d = 1.
+There are several approaches for constructing dK-graphs for d=0 and d=1.
 We extended a number of these algorithms to work for higher values of d.
-In Section 4.1, we describe these approaches, their practical utility, and our new algorithms for d > 1.
-In Section 4.2, we introduce the concept of dK-random graphs, in Section 4.3, a dK-space exploration methodology.
-We use this methodology to determine the lowest values of d such that dK-graphs approximate a given topology with the required degree of accuracy.
+In Section 4.1, we describe these approaches, their practical utility, and our new algorithms for d>1.
+In Sections 4.2 and 4.3, we introduce dK-random graphs and dK-space explorations.
+We use the latter to determine the lowest values of d such that dK-graphs approximate a given topology with the required degree of accuracy.